openbraininstitute/brain-indexer/README.md

 - `segment_index_sonata.py`: indexing and querying of a segment index using SONATA files
 - `segment_multi_index_sonata.py`: indexing and querying of a segment multi-index using SONATA files
 - `synapse_multi_index_sonata.py`: indexing and querying of a synapse multi-index using SONATA files
-- `memory_map_index_seg.sh`: shell script to be run with `sbatch` that shows how to properly start Memory-Mapped indexing for a segment index
-- `memory_map_index_seg.py`: Python script illustrating how to create a memory mapped index for segments, loading it from file and querying it
-- `memory_map_index_syn.sh`: shell script to be run with `sbatch` that shows how to properly start Memory-Mapped indexing for a synapse
-- `memory_map_index_syn.py`: Python script illustrating how to create a memory mapped index for synapses, loading it from file and querying it

 Also, the `tests` folder contains some tests that double also as examples on how to use Spatial Index.